-As part of a reunion of old friends who met at an early Pilgrim Firs family camp 50 years ago when they were 15 years old, Doris Waggoner and Cathie (Corlett) Berg spent three hours at the 2009 family camp, shared lunch with campers and explored the familiar grounds.
+As part of a reunion of old friends who met at an early Pilgrim Firs family camp 50 years ago when they were 15 years old, Doris Waggoner and Cathie Corlett spent three hours at the 2009 family camp, shared lunch with campers and explored the familiar grounds.

-Campers prepared a colorful "Welcome Back!" poster for the women, who celebrated Doris' 65th birthday, as she celebrated her 15th birthday earlier.
+The 2009 campers prepared a brightly colored "Welcome Back!" poster for the women, who came to celebrate Doris' 65th birthday there, as she had celebrated her 15th birthday earlier.

-Doris' 94-year-old mother, Rae Waggoner, who attends University Congregational UCC, had co-chaired the conference committee that founded Pilgrim Firs.
+Doris' 94-year-old mother, Rae Waggoner, who attends University Congregational UCC, had co-chaired with John Gibson the conference committee that founded Pilgrim Firs.

 "As a family, we went there on many work parties.
-I remember shellacking around the windows when I was 11 and helping my six-year-old sister carry lemonade to workers," said Doris of Plymouth UCC.
-"I have a sense of ownership about the camp.
-My family helped create Pilgrim Firs as a place for people to go into nature and meet different people each year."
+I remember shellacking around the windows when I was 11 years old and helping my sixyear-old sister carry lemonade to the workers," said Doris, who is active at Plymouth UCC.
+"I have a real sense of ownership about the camp."

+The camp opened in 1956 with two senior high camps and a senior high leader-ship camp.
+My family was involved in helping create Pilgrim Firs as a place for people to go away into nature and have experiences with different groups of people each year."